-CA JSS Sivarama Prasad, Chartered Accountant has been a practicing Chartered Accountant over two decades.
+CA JSS Sivarama Prasad, Chartered Accountant has been a practicing Chartered Accountant with 24 Years of rendering expert professional services.
 During this period, he has handled various assignments with multinational and multilateral organisations along with several Indian entities.
 He has a vast exposure of and thorough understanding in systems and processes of medium and large sized organisations.
 He has been rendering confidential & professional services to many national and international clients across India, UAE and parts of Africa.